maeda6uiui/Mechtatel/README.md

 ### Probably...

+- Investigate the methods to reproduce water surface
+- Implement functionality to simulate sea waves
+  - Implement it in another module or as an add-on
-- Implement functionality to run `mechtatel-core` via YAML definitions<br>i.e. Load and manipulate resources according to the procedure defined in a YAML file
+- Implement functionality to run `mechtatel-core` via YAML definitions
+  - i.e. Load and manipulate resources according to the procedure defined in a YAML file

 ## Special thanks to